Fibre Optic Cable Systems

 The project seeks to understand intra-island and inter-island communications and barriers preventing it.
 Commercial, education, government, and development agencies were interviewed, with an emphasis on Pan-Pacific businesses and initiatives.
 RIPE Atlas probes were supplied to Pacific networks to measure their topology and performance.

-Informed by regional communications requirements and the physical and economic realities of submarine fibre optic cable systems, the project seeks to produce a regional peering strategy.
-This plan will suggest interconnections that will achieve a good balance of cost and performance for both telecommunications providers and their users.
+Informed by regional communications requirements and the physical and economic realities of submarine fibre optic cable systems, the project seeks to advocate for regional peering strategies.

 Findings of the project have been presented in several forms at conferences around the Pacific: